Skip to content

 Although neither condition can be cured, a highly specialized veterinary neurologist at Southeast Veterinary Neurology can not only put an end to your dog constantly scratching, but also add years of happiness to your prized pup’s life.

 So if you have an at-risk breed – or a dog constantly scratching – please contact a neurologist at our Miami, Boynton Beach, Jupiter or Virginia Beach, VA locations as soon as possible.
-Our staff is standing by 24/7 to offer support.
+Our expert staff is standing by every day of the year to offer support.